nccgroup/SteppingStones/README.md

 If running a local copy, when the code has been updated in git and you want the new features:

-* Stop both the services, e.g. with [systemd](systemd/README.md):
+1) Stop both the services, e.g. with [systemd](systemd/README.md):
   * `sudo service ssbot stop`
   * `sudo service steppingstones stop`
-* Obtain the latest version, e.g. from <https://github.com/nccgroup/SteppingStones/archive/refs/heads/main.zip>
+2) Obtain the latest version, e.g. from <https://github.com/nccgroup/SteppingStones/archive/refs/heads/main.zip>
-* Unzip the download and copy the files over the top of the deployment, e.g. `rm -rf /tmp/stepping-stones-main; unzip /tmp/stepping-stones-main.zip && cp -R /tmp/stepping-stones-main/* /opt/steppingstones`
+3) Unzip the download and copy the files over the top of the deployment, e.g. `rm -rf /tmp/stepping-stones-main; unzip /tmp/stepping-stones-main.zip && cp -R /tmp/stepping-stones-main/* /opt/steppingstones`
-* Activate the virtual environment (if not done so already) from the steppingstones directory: `.venv\Scripts\activate` or `source .venv/bin/activate` on *nix
+4) Activate the virtual environment (if not done so already) from the steppingstones directory: `.venv\Scripts\activate` or `source .venv/bin/activate` on *nix
-* Pull in any new dependencies with: `pip install -r requirements.txt`
+5) Pull in any new dependencies with: `pip install -r requirements.txt`
-* Ensure the 3rd party background tasks modules has all the required migrations: `python manage.py makemigrations background_task`
+6) Ensure the 3rd party background tasks modules has all the required migrations: `python manage.py makemigrations background_task`
-* Run any migration scripts to morph your local database into the new schema: `python manage.py migrate`.
+7) Run any migration scripts to morph your local database into the new schema: `python manage.py migrate`.
   * If Django prompts you to run `python manage.py makemigrations` then STOP and contact the Stepping Stones developers - it is important all users are working from the same set of migration scripts and these should be co-ordinated through the developers.
-* Restart both the services, e.g. with [systemd](systemd/README.md):
+8) Restart both the services, e.g. with [systemd](systemd/README.md):
   * `sudo service ssbot restart`
   * `sudo service steppingstones restart`
-* Ensure there are no errors, e.g. with [systemd](systemd/README.md) `journalctl -u steppingstones`
+9)  Ensure there are no errors, e.g. with [systemd](systemd/README.md) `journalctl -u steppingstones`

+## Starting Again With A Clean Database

+If you are using the same instance for different jobs and wish to archive the old data then start afresh you can:
+* Perform step 1 from _Updating the Application_ above to stop the application
+* Rename the SQLite database:
+  * `mv db.sqlite3 db.sqlite.OLD_CLIENT_NAME`
+* Perform steps 2,4 and 7-9 from _Installation_ above to create the correct database structure and access the freshly configured application.

 ## Backups